DAOS¶

 MPI-IO Container Access¶

-Then simply set the following environment variable at run time to point to it:
+Then set the following environment variables at runtime to point to it:

 DFS Container Access¶